 If you’re unable to find the template you require, you can create your own custom template.
 We recommend cloning an existing template that is most similar to the material you’re trying to refine with the EPD so that you won’t have to do too much guesswork with regards to the missing inputs (i.e. installation/assembly impacts).
-After you’ve cloned the template (and rename appropriately), you just delete all inputs that have already been accounted for by the EPD and click on ‘Add EPD’ to add the EPD into the template.
+After you’ve cloned the template (and rename appropriately), click on ‘Add EPD’ to add the EPD into the template.

 How to Add Missing Material Transportation Impacts